super-sid/assistantGPT/README.md

 ollama pull llama2
 ```
 3. Once the model is downloaded and is up and running, clone this repository.
+4. Inside the repository, create a python virtual environment and activate it.
-4. Run the following commands for
+5. Run the following commands for
   #### Installing Dependencies
 ```
 pip install -r requirements.txt